geokosto/Thermodynamic-Cycles/README.md

 ### Two Phase gas.

-Solving the Van der Walls equation numericaly using Newtons method.
-Works for Isobaric and Isothermal processes.
+Using @CoolProp library to calculate system variables.
+Works for Isobaric and Adiabatic processes.
 The others types of processes are to be made.

 _Future improvements are to comment the code and make it work for all types of processes._